Wikia/infobox-template-builder/README.md

 # Infobox Template Builder

+At it's core, this project is a library for manipulating data structures.
+It's built for creating templates for Wikia users to build infoboxes.
+There's 4 main sections to this application:

+* The template builder core library, including classes for individual node types
+* Serializers for converting data to and from strings
+* Adapters for persisting to a given data store
+* A user interface for manipulating data (currently a bare-bones demo page)

+The application is meant to be run entirely in a browser, and has no server-side functionality at this time.

 ## API Docs
 Please see the [docs directory](docs) for information on how to use this library.